U.S. warns citizens in China against pneumonia outbreak

 BEIJING (Reuters) - The U.S. State Department warned Americans in China about an outbreak of pneumonia in the central city of Wuhan believed to be caused by a new strain of coronavirus, and which has killed one person.

+Some of the other people diagnosed also denied visiting the market, the commission said.

+The authorities in Wuhan also confirmed that a Chinese woman quarantined in Thailand, the first case of the mystery strain of coronavirus to be detected outside of China, had come from Wuhan.

-Wednesday’s notice referred to an alert by the U.S. Centers for Disease Control and Prevention urging citizens in China traveling to Wuhan to avoid contact with animals, animal markets or animal products, among other precautions.
+The State Department’s notice referred to an alert by the U.S. Centers for Disease Control and Prevention urging citizens in China traveling to Wuhan to avoid contact with animals, animal markets or animal products, among other precautions.

 It also asked citizens those who had visited Wuhan and feel sick to seek medical care.

-Chinese health authorities have reported 41 cases caused by the new virus strain.
-On Tuesday, the World Health Organization warned a wider outbreak was possible, though China has not reported any new cases since.

-Reporting by Se Young Lee; Editing by Clarence Fernandez
+Reporting by Se Young Lee; Editing by Simon Cameron-Moore